ferrohd/CLup/RASD.md

 #### E.1.
 Reliability and avaiability

 The estimated waiting time in the queue should be as close as possible to the ideal one.
 The count of reservations for every time slot must be correct to avoid overbooking with the effect of letting people wait outside the store or letting them inside violating the capacity limit.
-The presence of CLup in the everyday life enforces security rules aimed to prevent the spreading of the pandemic.
+The presence of CLup in the everyday life enforces regulations aimed to prevent the spreading of the pandemic.
 In any case a limited period of downtime is admissible outside of the most common opening time of the stores.
-A 95% uptime is plausible so the MTTR must be contained in ~18 days.
+A 95% uptime is plausible so the MTTR must be contained in ~18 days a year.
 In order to comply the required uptime the system must be supported by an appropriate infrastructure composed of redundant services.

 #### E.2.
 Security

 The CLup application is not involved in any payment process, so no critical information is stored nor used.
-Regarding the data that the User provides (e.g. GPS location, personal or contact information), none of those will be used for purposes outside the CLup scope.
+Regarding the data that the users provides (e.g. GPS location, personal or contact information), none of those will be used for purposes outside the CLup scope.
-Common security standards should be implemented in the management and storage of Users data.
+Common security standards should be implemented in the management and storage of private data.
+The system must also ensure that each user can have access only to the features provided for their category.

 #### E.3.
 Maintainability

 The system must be written in a widely used programming language and must ensure a high level of maintainability.
 Code must be written following standards with high level of abstractions without hard-code as well and must be highly commented in any aspect.
-Code must provide testing routine that covers at least 70% of the entire code, excluding software interface.
+Code must provide testing routine that covers at least 85% of the entire code, excluding software interface.
 The system has also to be built considering a future expansion, guaranteeing an high level of scalability both on the number of store and the available cities.

 ### E.4.
 Portability